$39.98 $49.99 Buy It Now

 Look for versatile items.
 A storage ottoman serves dual purposes and should not exceed 18 inches in height to maintain function.
 Shelving units can also act as room dividers while maximizing vertical space.
 Keep aisles clear and allow at least 24 inches of clearance for comfortable movement.

-See also How to use decoupage paper on furniture
+See also How to safely move furniture

 Layout Options for Maximizing Space